Updates for syllabus statements related to hybrid/remote teaching

-This semester will be back to regular grading practices (unlike Spring 20 when students could choose a Pass/No-Pass grading option up to a week after final grades were released).
-This means that we will revert to students being able to elect Pass/No-Pass grading only up until November 9 (for semester-long courses), October 5 (for Mini 1 courses), or November 20 (for Mini 2 courses), assuming the course allows Pass/No-Pass grading at all.
+Unlike Spring 2020, students will only be able to elect Pass/No-Pass grading until April 12 (for semester-long courses), March 9 (for Mini 3 courses), or April 23 (for Mini 4 courses), assuming the course allows Pass/No-Pass grading at all.
 Make sure to let students know which of these applies in your course.
 And remember, it is always a best practice to include a Grading scale that lists the percentage credit or number of points corresponding to each letter grade.

 Related to grading late/make-up work, we encourage you to consider granting more flexibility than you would be normally inclined to do.